Welcome to our blog about intercompany cost allocations and how they are handled in S/4HANA Financial Accounting.

 For more see Note 2855105

-Please note as mentioned before: with S/4HC 2005 postings on a service document as receiver are not recognized in intercompany billing.
+Please note: with S/4HC 2011 postings on a service document as receiver are now recognized in intercompany billing too.

 This completes part one of the intercompany CO scenario.
 Now let’s move on to the third section, the periodic intercompany billing